Transcription (service): Medical

 By the early 1900s, the main responsibility of a doctor lay in treating the patient and other responsibilities such as creating a patient's medical record, keeping the files up to date and any other related paperwork eventually fell into the hands of hired medical stenographers.
 With the invention of typewriters, maintaining records became easier and with the invention of cassette players, it made way for the development of transcription machines.
 The initial versions available for purchase, offered the ability to record speech on cassette tapes.
 In fact, they were very popular for a long time although they did not offer much voice clarity at all.
 As soon as the usage of computers picked up in organizations and in other sectors, cassette tapes were replaced with better storage devices such as floppy discs and CDs.
 Today, the availability of highly sophisticated recording equipment ensures that multiple high clarity files can be created, stored, and sent for medical transcription purposes.

 Medical transcription presents other challenges as a service to the transcriber.
 For example, working knowledge of medical terminology like ICD codes and an understanding of the rules and regulations regarding HIPAA compliance may be necessary to complete a medical transcription service.

 Security

-Business meetings and professional recordings can contain sensitive data, so security is an important factor which should not be overlooked by a transcription company when providing services to its clients.
-Companies should therefore follow the various laws and industry best practice, especially so when serving law firms, government agencies or courts.
-Medical Transcription specifically is governed by HIPAA, which elaborates data security practices and compliance measures to be strictly followed, failure of which leads to legal action and penalties.
+Companies follow the various laws and industry best practices, especially when serving law firms, government agencies or courts.
+Medical transcription specifically is governed by HIPAA, which elaborates data security practices and compliance measures.

 Transcription security includes maintaining the confidentiality of the data through information security practices including limiting access with passwords and ensuring a secure environment for data and appropriate methods of disposal of all materials and deletion of files.
-Personnel may be required to sign non-disclosure agreements on a regular basis as well as take various oaths regarding confidentiality and accuracy.
+Personnel may be required to sign non-disclosure agreements on a regular basis.